 Tidewater's strategy is to profitably grow and create shareholder value through the acquisition and development of conventional and renewable energy infrastructure.
-As part of this strategy, Tidewater:
+Since 2015, Tidewater has been focused on selective acquisitions and divestitures, organic growth projects and optimization of operations at its facilities.
+As part of its business strategy, Tidewater: